wanderrful/korean-learning-app/README.md

 To test this web app, simply clone the master branch of this repo to your hard drive and run _npm start_.
 It will automatically open the web app at _localhost:3000_ for you.
 Enjoy!

-Use the _DATABASE\_URL_ environment variable for your PostgreSQL database server!
+Use the _BACKEND\_URL_ environment variable for your back-end API URL!